 Today’s article is about how to fix the “Secure Connection Failed On Firefox” error.
 Mozilla Firefox is a web browser that is used by millions of people all around the world.
 It is free and open for everyone and is available on Windows, macOS, Linux operating systems, Android, iOS, etc. Firefox is the original alternate browser, and Mozilla is the not-for-profit added to Firefox.
 Mozilla Firefox is one of the vital web browsers, and millions of people depend on it for their survival, especially students, for whom the web browser is the only hope to pass their upcoming examinations with flying colors.

-Thus when an error shows on the screen ‘Secure Connection Failed on Firefox,’ it is very depressing, and the following methods can correct it:
+Thus when an error shows on the screen ‘Secure Connection Failed on Firefox,’ it is very depressing, and the following methods can correct it.

 Table of Contents